 Submissions will be judged on the following criteria: quality of the idea, including creativity and originality; implementation of the idea, including user experience and design; and demonstrated excellence of coding and programming skills.

-The winner will be able to attend the #HouseofCode Capitol Hill Reception in Washington D.C., receive $250 per winner in Amazon Web Services credits, and have the chance to display their app proposal in the US Capitol Building and to be featured on the House of Representatives’ website.
+The winner will be able to attend the #HouseofCode Capitol Hill Reception in Washington D.C. and have the chance to display their app proposal in the US Capitol Building and to be featured on the House of Representatives’ website.

 What is the Congressional App Challenge?